 Mallorca birdwatching season kicks off in the spring time when the migration starts.
+Spain’s Catalan island of Mallorca is one of the most popular spots for birdwatching or birding as twitchers and birders call it in Europe.
 This is our guide to birding on the Balearic Island for beginners and amateur bird watchers.

 For twitchers or birders – those serious birdwatching types who seem to have binoculars permanently dangling from their neck and a well-thumbed field guide stashed in a pocket – Spain’s Catalan island of Mallorca is one of the most popular spots for birdwatching (or birding as twitchers and birders call it) in Europe.

 Mallorca, located in the Balearic Islands group, is in a prime position for migrating birds to land and rest on their travels each spring and autumn, Mallorca has a staggering diversity of habitats – marshes, reed beds, fresh water lagoons, salt pans, scrubland, fields, orchards, woods, rocky sea cliffs, and wild mountains.

 We are by no means what you’d call twitchers or even amateur birdwatchers, although we have been known to do the occasional birdwatching tour in places where there are beautiful birds in abundance, such as Costa Rica and Kakadu.

 However, when we were last on the island researching and photographing a guidebook we did get into a bit of birdwatching as we road-tripped around Mallorca.
 One of the things we loved was that Mallorca’s birdwatching is just so accessible.

 While the most rewarding places for twitchers for birdwatching on Mallorca will always be the most remote, sparsely inhabited parts of the island, for everyday travellers like you and I, one of the most satisfying spots is the easiest to get to and that’s S’Albufera de Mallorca at Can Picafort, pictured above.